 Public Service Scholarship Program

-Available to KS Regent Schools & Washburn/2014 Freshmen
+Dole Scholarships have been available to KS Regent Schools & Washburn Freshmen since 2005.

 About the Scholarship Program